Smog-Olufolahan/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script to create a symbolic link to /bin/ls, named __ls__: ln -s /bin/ls __ls__
 * A script that copies all the HTML files from the current working directory to the parent of the working directory: cp -n -u *.html ..
 * A script that moves all files beginning with an uppercase letter to a directory: mv [[:upper:]]* /tmp/u
+* A script that deletes all files in the current working directory thta end with the character ~ : rm *~